gio-del/Astro-Theme-Astroway/README.md

 4. Push your changes to your forked repository.
 5. Submit a pull request to the main repository.

-Thank you for your contribution!
+Thank you very much for your contributions!

 ## 📝 License